yokodake/flan/README.md

 # FLAN
 A dot-file manager, inspired by Sheng Chen's `Variational Typing`.
-The idea is to use variational types to produce different dot-files depending on the configuration (i.e. a laptop or a desktop), avoiding the need to deduplicate code shared.
-There are some extras bells and whistles for convenience, such as being able to declare variables and directly reference envrionment variables.
+The idea is to use variational types to produce different dot-files depending on the configuration (i.e. a laptop or a desktop), avoiding the need to duplicating code.
+There are some extras bells and whistles for convenience, such as being able to declare variables and directly referencing envrionment variables.

 ## USAGE
 an example of a .gitconfig using a dimension to configure autocrlf: